Transforming Noisy Mechanical Rooms: Effective Soundproofing Strategies

 - Elevators and elevator machinery

-- Pipe and ventilation system vibrations
+- Pipe and ventilation system oscillations

 Understanding Sound Transmission in Mechanical Rooms